-ISO 9001:2015 no longer requires a documented procedure for Corrective Action but you must still "retain documented information" i.e. keep records of what went wrong and how you corrected it.
+ISO 9001:2015 does not require a documented procedure for Corrective Action but you must "retain documented information" i.e. keep records of what went wrong and how you corrected it.

 You'll need to establish the steps that will be taken to:

 - review and document the problem

 - contain or temporarily fix the problem. e.g. remove the defective product from production and quarantine it in a designated area for later investigation